PhD in Kinesiology and Nutrition

 3. Support comprehensive training in professional skills, including responsible conduct of research and scientific writing.

-By the time they graduate, students enrolled in the Kinesiology and Nutrition PhD program will be prepared to pursue career options in academia or industry that involve a range of competencies, which include but are not limited to:
+Our graduates are prepared to pursue career options in academia or industry that involve a range of competencies, which include but are not limited to:

 1. Critically appraising the relevant scientific literature.